Donitzo/godot-simple-portal-system/README.md

 The shader is very simple and just renders a screen-space texture and handles fade-out.

-The portal script handles the creation of viewports and virtual camersa in _ready.
-In _process the exit camera position is updated according to the main camera.
-In addition, the _process function handles adjusting the near clipping plane of the exit camera to find a compromise between not rendering objects behind the portal, and not cutting off the portal itself.
+The portal script handles the creation of viewports and virtual cameras in `_ready`.
+In `_process` the exit camera position is updated according to the main camera.
+In addition, the `_process` function handles adjusting the near clipping plane of the exit camera to find a compromise between not rendering objects behind the portal, and not cutting off the portal itself.
 The portal class also has functions for transforming between frames of reference and raycasting.

 ## About Modelling Portals